 - 1. Review a member of staff or working group pulls together all relevant information including relevant national and local guidance - 2.
-Staff consultation all school staff are given the opportunity to look at the policy and make recommendations - 3.
-Parent consultation the original policy (2021) underwent a consultation period prior to ratification from governors and is published on the website to parents for ongoing feedback/consultation. - 4.
-Pupil consultation we investigate what pupils want from their RSE provision in a 'start of year' activity for all students and follow this up with regular reflection through the year in pastoral sessions.
-Drop boxes are also available throughout the year for students to feedback and make suggestions. - 5.
-Ratification once amendments are made, the policy is shared with governors and ratified
+Staff consultation all school staff are given the opportunity to look at the policy and make recommendations. - 3.
+Parent consultation the draft policy is circulated to parents for consultation prior to ratification from governors. - 4.
+Pupil consultation we investigate what pupils want from their RSE provision through student council voice throughout the school year. - 5.
+Ratification once amendments are made, the policy is shared with governors and ratified and published on the school website.